Mattw46/100-days-of-code/r1-log.md

 ### R1D6
 Started to do revision for Apex, not used to Java like lanaguage after being away for a while.
 Good to get back into practice.

+### R1D7
+Continued with Apex but didnt get much done. wasted time making typos and simple mistakes.
+Mainly due to trying to get my hour of code done first thing.